Hello56721/totient/README.md

 # totient
-Euler's totient function in C++ vs. Python
+Euler's totient function in C++ vs. Python.
 Yeah, thats about it